 - Medications may be administered to help relieve nausea.

-Monitor urine and emesis for blood; also note dark urine and decreased output that indicate renal function impairment
+Monitor urine and emesis for blood; also note dark urine and decreased output that indicates renal function impairment

 Patients often lose approx 5% of their weight.
 Monitor weight to ensure interventions are effective.